Akshay7773/interview/PROJECTS.md

-# 1. NSURANCE RATING ENGINE :
+# 1. INSURANCE RATING ENGINE :

 ## Interviewer: Can you tell me about the Insurance Rating Engine (ERP) project you worked on?